General Studies and Undeclared

-Students pursuing a bachelor’s degree who haven’t declared a major or haven’t decided which major to pursue are admitted as general studies students.
-General studies students usually take courses required for the university general education.
+Students pursuing a bachelor’s degree who haven’t declared a major or haven’t decided which major to pursue are admitted as undeclared students.
+Undeclared students usually take courses required for the university general education requirements.
 Many of these courses are the same for all majors and allow you to make progress toward completing degree requirements while at the same time investigating subject areas that may help you choose a major or career.
-General studies students work with academic advisors in the Academic Advising Center who encourage exploring, selecting and committing to an appropriate major.
-All general studies students must declare a major before they have earned 75 credits.
-To declare a major, simply complete a change of major form available from the Office of Admissions and the Registrar or at http://www.uaf.edu/reg/.
+Undeclared students work with academic advisors in the Academic Advising Center who encourage exploring, selecting and committing to an appropriate major.
+All undeclared students must declare a major before they have earned 75 credits.
+To declare a major, simply complete a change of major form available from the Office of the Registrar or at the Registrar's website.
 Students receiving GI assistance or veteran’s benefits may be required to change to a declared major to keep their benefits award.
 Students must have declared a major in order to participate in the Western Undergraduate Exchange program.

-The director of the Academic Advising Center functions as the department chair, and the vice provost functions as the dean for general studies and oversees academic assistance and actions concerning general studies students.
-For more information about general studies, contact the Academic Advising Center, 907-474-6396 or toll free at 888-823-8780, or contact the vice provost’s office at 907-474-2764.
+The director of the Academic Advising Center functions as the department chair, and the vice provost functions as the dean for general studies and undeclared students, and oversees academic assistance and actions concerning general studies and undeclared students.
+For more information, contact the Academic Advising Center, 907-474-6396 or toll free at 888-823-8780, or contact the vice provost’s office at 907-474-2764.